pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/encapsulate-collection.md

 ```

 #|en| At this point, we can consider the collection fully encapsulated.
-Nobody can change its elements other than by using the <code>Person</code> class' method.
+Nobody can change its elements other than by using the `Person` class' method.

 Set step 6